ivmarkov/edge-executor/README.md

 ![crates.io](https://img.shields.io/crates/v/edge-executor.svg)
 [![Documentation](https://docs.rs/edge-executor/badge.svg)](https://docs.rs/edge-executor)

-This crate ships a minimal async executor suitable for microcontrollers.
+This crate ships a minimal async executor suitable for microcontrollers and embedded systems in general.

-The implementation is a thin wrapper around [smol](https://github.com/smol-rs/smol)'s [async-task](https://github.com/smol-rs/async-task) crate.
+A `no_std` drop-in replacement for [smol](https://github.com/smol-rs/smol)'s [async-executor](https://github.com/smol-rs/async-executor), with the implementation being a thin wrapper around [smol](https://github.com/smol-rs/smol)'s [async-task](https://github.com/smol-rs/async-task) as well.

 **Highlights**

-- `no_std` (but does need `alloc`; for a `no_std` *and* "no_alloc" executor, look at [embassy-executor](https://github.com/embassy-rs/embassy/tree/main/embassy-executor), which statically pre-allocates all tasks);
+- `no_std` (but does need `alloc`); for a `no_std` *and* "no_alloc" executor, look at [embassy-executor](https://github.com/embassy-rs/embassy/tree/main/embassy-executor), which statically pre-allocates all tasks;
-           (note also that the executor uses allocations in a limited way: when a new task is being spawn, as well as the executor itself);
+  (note also that the executor uses allocations in a limited way: when a new task is being spawn, as well as during the construction of the executor itself);

-- Follow closely the API of [smol](https://github.com/smol-rs/smol)'s [async-executor](https://github.com/smol-rs/async-executor) (`async_executor::LocalExecutor` specifically), so that it can serve as a (mostly) drop-in replacement;
+- Works on targets which have no `core::sync::atomic` support, thanks to [portable-atomic](https://github.com/taiki-e/portable-atomic);

-- Does not assume an RTOS and can run completely bare-metal (or on top of an RTOS);
+- Does not assume an RTOS and can run completely bare-metal too;

-- Local execution only.
-No plans for implementing work-stealing execution, as threads are either a scarce resource on microcontrollers' RTOS, or do not exist at all (Rust bare-metal);

-- Pluggable `Wakeup` mechanism which makes it customizable for different microcontrollers;

-- ISR-friendly, i.e. tasks can be woken up (and thus re-scheduled) from within an ISR (feature `wake-from-isr` should be enabled);

-- `StdWakeup` implementation based on a mutex + condvar pair, usable on top of the Rust Standard Library;

-- `EspWakeup` implementation for ESP-IDF based on FreeRTOS task notifications, compatible with the `wake-from-isr` feature;

-- `WasmWakeup` implementation for the WASM event loop, compatible with WASM;

-- `CEventLoopWakeup` implementation for native event loops like those of GLIB, the Matter C++ SDK and others.
+- Lockless, atomic-based, bounded task queue by default, which works well for waking the executor directly from an ISR on e.g. FreeRTOS or ESP-IDF (unbounded also an option with feature `unbounded`, yet that might mean potential allocations in an ISR context, which should be avoided).

+**Useful features inspired from [async-executor](https://github.com/smol-rs/async-executor)**:

+- Futures spawned on `edge_executor::LocalExecutor` need to live only as long as the executor itself, which enables stack borrows;

+- Completely portable and async. `Executor::run` simply returns a `Future`.
+Polling this future runs the executor, i.e. `block_on(executor.run(core::task:forever::<()>()))`;

+**TODO**:

+Upstream the `portable-atomic` dependency into `async-task` (and possibly into `crossbeam-queue`) so that the crate can compile on targets that do not support `core::sync` atomics.